Skip to Content

 Stormwater Rehabilitation/Environmental Assessment Comment Period

 An Open House was held on Wednesday, June 29 at the Richmond Hill Centre for the Performing Arts where residents were invited to join us for an overview of the Mill Pond stormwater rehabilitation project, as well as review and provide feedback on the proposed rehabilitation solutions.
-To facilitate pubic input for those who were unable to attend the in-person event, an online survey was open between June 29 and July 17th.
+To facilitate public input for those who were unable to attend the in-person event, an online survey was open between June 29 and July 17th.

 • Notice of Public Open House 2